-Jack spent twelve seasons in the minor leagues, starting in 1939, with three different teams, and hit for his highest average in his Minor League career with a .313 number in 262 at-bats.
-One could say that Jack's best year in the Minors came in 1949 with the AAA Indianapolis Indians of the American Association, when he appeared in 140 games and hit at a .255 clip with 13 home runs.
+Jack spent twelve seasons in the minor leagues, starting in 1939, with three different teams, and hit for his highest average in his minor league career with a .313 average in 262 at-bats.
+One could say that Jack's best year in the minors came in 1949 with the AAA Indianapolis Indians of the American Association, when he appeared in 140 games and hit at a .255 clip with 13 home runs.
 He also fielded the shortstop position at a .957 percentage with just 33 errors in 139 games.
 He suited up for 859 games during his minor league time and had 3,015 at-bats with 776 base hits, that included 43 home runs, for a minor league career .257 batting average.

 Jack managed in the minor leagues for three seasons in 1954-1956.
 After baseball, he was a house parent for several years at the State Home and at the Methodist Home.
 For his last ten years, he was a bus driver for Midway Schools.
 Conway died on January 11, 1993 at Waco, TX.
 Jack was 74 years of age.

 |1955||Colorado Springs Sky Sox||Western League||1||81-69||.540||-||Jack Conway|